 “Trauma has nothing whatsoever to do with cognition,” he says.
 “It has to do with your body being reset to interpret the world as a dangerous place.”
 That reset begins in the deep recesses of the brain with its most primitive structures, regions that, he says, no cognitive therapy can access.
 “It’s not something you can talk yourself out of.”

 “The single most important issue for traumatized people is to find a sense of safety in their own bodies.”

-Yoga, Mindfulness, & Healing Trauma
+Yoga, Movement, & Healing Trauma

 In fact, many of our Yoga Calm techniques were developed in a behavior classroom in direct response to these needs.

 Later, she would further develop her approach further with her elementary school counseling groups by creating a safe space for the exploration of yoga, emotional sharing, and social skills development.
 As van der Kolk writes,

 Safety, predictability and “fun” are essential for the establishment of the capacity to observe what is going on, put it into a larger context and initial physiological and motoric self-regulation.

 For more information on this topic see our previous posts and resources, including: